top of page

 12 noon - 2:30pm

 The workshop demonstrates David's elegant therapeutic craft and direct practice with children in the context of family therapy.
 Participants receive a first hand experience of his 30 years of day in and day out therapeutic relationship working with children, youth, and families.
 Key narrative therapy skills are demonstrated ~ with an emphasis placed on narrative interviewing structures, his co-creation of 'wonderfulness interviewing', and another original idea he calls a dramatization of persons and problems.
-Lecture, discussion, slides, and exercises will support participant learning and David's direct practice videos highlight particular aspects of this beautiful work.
+Lecture, discussion, slides, and exercises will support participant learning along with David's Live practice interview - highlight the many variations and aspects of this beautiful work.

 Narrative Therapy with Couples and Children: Death, Grief and Loss,